neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 Lorenz's model of behavior in terms of FAPs and their expression/"release".
 A ***sign stimulus*** is presented at time = 7.5au.
 :::

-***Q: What three variables are represented in Lorenz' model of behavior?***
+***Q6: What three variables are represented in Lorenz' model of behavior?***

-***Q: What data is being depicted in the top 2-D plot?***
+***Q7: What data is being depicted in the top 2-D plot?***

-***Q: What data is being depicted in the bottom 1-D plot?***
+***Q8: What data is being depicted in the bottom 1-D plot?***

-***Q: According to the data in the figure, what is the rate at which action-specific potential increases in the absence of any sign stimulus?***
+***Q9: According to the data in the figure, what is the rate at which action-specific potential increases in the absence of any sign stimulus?***

-***Q: How does the data in the bottom plot relate to the data in the top plot?***
+***Q10: How does the data in the bottom plot relate to the data in the top plot?***

-***Q: How would you define the green horizontal line in the top plot using any or all of the following terms: action specific energy, time, and/or FAP expression?***
+***Q11: How would you define the green horizontal line in the top plot using any or all of the following terms: action specific energy, time, and/or FAP expression?***

-***Q: In the top plot, what is different about the black line that starts at time=6au from the black lines that start at 0, 3, and 7.5?***
+***Q12: In the top plot, what is different about the black line that starts at time=6au from the black lines that start at 0, 3, and 7.5?***

-***Q: In the bottom plot, what is different about the third FAP observed compared to the first, second, and fourth?***
+***Q13: In the bottom plot, what is different about the third FAP observed compared to the first, second, and fourth?***

-***Q: Based on the information given in the model and your work so far, how would you define the term "sign stimulus"?***
+***Q14: Based on the information given in the model and your work so far, how would you define the term "sign stimulus"?***

 FAP's that are expressed in the absence of a *sign stimulus* are called *spontaneous*.

 ⏸️ PAUSE here for class-wide discussion

 ---
-> ⏳ 15 min

 We can think of action-specific energy as the *motivation* for a particular behavior (FAP).
 Both internal drive and external stimuli contribute to this motivation.
+The *strength* of a stimulus is defined in terms of how much it changes the action specific potential for a FAP.

-As an analogy, think of eating behavior.
-The liklihood that you will eat a food can depend on the properties of the food itself.
+As an analogy, let's consider eating behavior.
+The liklihood that you will eat a food can depend on the properties of the food itself (food preferences effect eating behavior).

-***Q: Fill in the following graph according to your food preferences.***

 :::{figure-md} stimulus-strength-food
 :class: figure